KeithBremer/CYF-DB-Module/install/install.md

 We shall be using PostgreSQL - a widely used relational database.
 It's open-source and free to use.
 If you haven't already installed it then follow the instructions below:

 * If you use Ubuntu then see [here](#ubuntu-install).
 * If you use Windows then see [here](#windows-install).
+Note: Strongly recommended NOT to use Windows!
 * If you have Mac-OS then see [here](#macos-install).

-If you get stuck at any stage please post a message requesting help on #north-west-class-3.
+If you get stuck at any stage please post a message requesting help on #nw*x*-entire-cohort channel.

 If you don't use any of the above operating systems then please talk to a mentor about how to proceed.